CONSTITUTION AND RULES OF THE BURY AND DISTRICT

 scheduled date of the return fixture, whichever is earlier

-amalgamate the match with the return fixture in the second half of the season and
+amalgamate the match with the return fixture in the

-play for double points and double wins.
+second half of the season and play for double points and double wins.
+This will apply to any first-half match that

-scheduled date of the return fixture.
+has not been played by the scheduled date of the return fixture.

-If the match is still not played then the Committee may award the
+If the match is still

 (g)